amitshekhariitbhu/android-interview-questions/README.md

 * What is `String.intern()`?
 When and why should it be used?
 * What is the `hashCode()` and `equals()` used for?
 * What are these `final`, `finally` and `finalize` keywords?
-  - Final is a keyword in the java language.
+  - `final` is a keyword in the java language.
 It is used to apply restrictions on class, method and variable.
 Final class can't be inherited, final method can't be overridden and final variable value can't be changed.
 	```java
 	class FinalExample {
 		public static void main(String[] args) {